Ultimate Guide: What to Do With Kids When School Is Closed (2026–2027 School Year)

 Drop-in idea: Day Off Camp (Uptown, Chase Park; kids 4+) or My Gym (Lincoln Park).

-Make it a museum day at MSI or spend the day at an indoor play space.
+Make it a museum day at MSI, explore presidential history at the Chicago History Museum, or spend the day at an indoor play space.

 Drop-in idea: Fit City Kids (Lincoln Square) or Bash Kids Club (Lakeview; Pre-K – 3rd grade).